GeoMop/Genie/doc/documentation.md

 - in installation is included software Gmsh, which can be used for showing and editing of meshes

 ## Description of files in inversion directory
-- inv.conf - configuration of inversin
+- inv.conf - configuration of inversion
 - point_cloud_cut.xyz - cut point cloud
 - gallery_mesh.ply, gallery_mesh.msh - gallery mesh
 - inv_mesh.msh - mesh for own inversion
 - input.dat - file with electrode positions and list of individual measurements
 - input_snapped.dat - like previous, but electrodes are snapped to gallery mesh
 - resistivity.vtk - result of inversion .vtk file
-- resistivity.vector - rezistivity vektor on individual elements
+- resistivity.vector - resistivity vector on individual elements
 - resistivity.p3d - result in p3d format
 - resistivity.q - second file of p3d format

 ## Known issues
-- some measuremens have to small current, it may cause inaccuracy in computation, currently this is not solved in any way
+- some measurements have to small current, it may cause inaccuracy in computation, currently this is not solved in any way

 ## Genie ST
 Application Genie ST is similar to Genie RT.
 There is a "First arrival editor" dialog instead of "Analyse measurement",